tsinghua-fib-lab/GenNet_scientific_data/README.md

 ## README Documentation

 For detailed instructions on how to get started, configure, and use GenNet, please refer to the README documentation provided in this repository.

+# Utilization of GenNet

+GenNet is a powerful software tool that serves as "A Generative AI-Powered Synthetic Data Ecosystem for Mobile Networks."
+This part provides a comprehensive guide on how to use GenNet, including startup parameters with examples and detailed explanations for all possible parameter values in the configuration file.

+## Startup Parameters and Their Meanings

+GenNet accepts several startup parameters that control its behavior.
+Here are the main parameters with examples and their meanings:

+- `job`: Specifies the name of the whole simulation task.
+(Example: `"job0"`)
+- `grpcEndpoint`: Sets the gRPC listening address.
+(Example: `"localhost:51402"`)
+- `pprofAddr`: Specifies the pprof listening address for debugging and profiling purposes.
+- `configPath`: Specifies the path to the configuration file.
+(Example: `"config.yml"`)
+- `useRL`: Allows you to use Reinforcement Learning (RL) for optimization instead of normal simulation.
+(Example: `true` or `false`)

+## How to Use GenNet

+To use GenNet, follow these steps:

+1. **Download Files**: Ensure that the complete `pycomm` folder and the RL optimization code are placed in the main directory.

+2. **Start the Simulator**: Open a terminal and navigate to the directory containing GenNet.
+Use the following command to start the simulator: ./comm_docker -rl -config config.yml -listen "localhost:port_xxx" -h.
+Replace `"port_xxx"` with the desired port number for the listening address.

+3. **Start Interaction**: Open a new shell and activate the conda environment to initiate RL interaction.

+## Configuration File Options

+The `config.yml` file contains various configuration options.
+Here are detailed explanations for all possible parameter values:

+- `ChannelType`: Specifies the type of channel used in the simulation.
+Possible values:
+  - `CHANNEL_TYPE_UNSPECIFIED` (0)
+  - `CHANNEL_TYPE_EQUATION` (1)    // Based on ray tracing
+  - `CHANNEL_TYPE_RAY_TRACING` (2)
+  - `CHANNEL_TYPE_3GPP` (3)
+  - `CHANNEL_TYPE_FREESPACE` (4)    //	Based on electromagnetic computation.
+  - `CHANNEL_TYPE_CEM` (5)

+- `AntennaType`: Specifies the type of antenna used in the simulation.
+Possible values:
+  - `ANTENNA_TYPE_UNSPECIFIED` (0)
+  - `ANTENNA_TYPE_SISO` (1)
+  - `ANTENNA_TYPE_MIMO` (2)

+- `Control`: Controls various aspects of the simulation, such as steps, threads, and display options.
+  - `step` (ControlStep): Specifies the control step.
+  - `thread` (ControlThread): Specifies the control thread.
+  - `microscopic_range` (ControlOutput): Defines the range of the microscopic area.
+  - `macroscopic_range` (ControlOutput): Defines the range of the macroscopic area.
+  - `enable_controlled` (bool): Indicates whether the simulator uses external control.
+  - `enable_optimize` (bool): Specifies if communication uses optimized allocation.
+  - `optimize_interval` (optional int32): Sets the communication optimization allocation interval in steps.
+  - `display_guomao` (bool): Determines whether to display the microscopic area.
+  - `coverage_range` (double): Sets the initial coverage range of base stations in meters.
+  - `handover_interval` (int32): Defines the handover frequency of base stations in seconds.
+  - `channel_type` (ChannelType): Specifies the channel model used in the simulation.
+  - `antenna_type` (AntennaType): Specifies the type of antenna used in the simulation.

+- `OutputSwitch`: Specifies which types of data to output.
+Options include:
+  - `person` (1)
+  - `base_station` (2)
+  - `aoi` (3)
+  - `heatmap` (4)
+  - `stats` (5)

+## Database Dependencies

+GenNet relies on a MongoDB database for its functionality.
+Make sure you have MongoDB installed and configured properly.

+---

+For more detailed information and specific instructions, please refer to the RL Algorithm User Guide.
+If you have any further questions or need assistance, please don't hesitate to reach out.

+**Note**: Ensure that you have all the necessary dependencies and permissions to run GenNet effectively.